April 2026 · Strait of Hormuz Crisis · Agricultural Fertilizer Supply Chain

 • Food Reserves (weighted days of supply)30%

-Food reserves excluded (not imputed) for 46 countries with no USDA PSD or FAOSTAT data; FX + Fiscal renormalized to 50%/50%.
+Food reserves excluded (not imputed) for 46 countries with no USDA PSD data; FX + Fiscal renormalized to 50%/50%.
 Russia: FX excluded entirely (~$300B frozen); axis computed from Fiscal + Food only.

 Axis 3